Distributed Compression of Graphical Data: Problem Statement

+Let $\Xi$ and $\Theta$ be finite sets.
 A marked graph with edge mark set $\Xi$ and vertex mark set $\Theta$ is a graph where each edge carries a mark in $\Xi$ and each vertex carries a mark in $\Theta$.
-We assume that all graphs are simple unless otherwise stated.
+All graphs encountered in this paper are assumed to be simple, i.e. without multiple edges or self loops, unless otherwise stated.
 Also, we assume that all edge and vertex mark sets are finite.
 For two vertices $v$ and $w$ in a graph $G$, $v \sim_G w$ denotes that $v$ and $w$ are adjacent in $G$.
+We denote the set of vertices in $G$ by $V(G)$.
+A finite sequence of nonnegative integers $(d(1), \ldots, d(n))$ is said to be {\em graphic} if there is a simple graph on $n$ vertices with vertex $i$ having degree $d(i)$ for $1 \le i \le n$.
+A simple characterization of graphic sequences is provided by the well known theorem of Erd\"{o}s and Gallai \cite{choudumErdosGallai, erdosgallai}.